 Speaking of vegetables, Brussels sprouts are in season and are at their peak flavor right now.
 While I normally love my Brussels roasted with lots of bacon, I decided to give them a quick blitz in the food processor and turn them into a raw slaw with a creamy tahini, garlic and lemon vinaigrette.

 Since today is a special occasion, I decided to serve this Brussels slaw with an addictive little crostini made with olive oil, salt and a good pinch of earthy za’atar.
 Wondering what we are celebrating?
 Jessica of How Sweet Eats is expecting her first baby and the blogging world is coming together to celebrate in a BIG way.

 I’m sure Jessica doesn’t need an introduction but if you’re not familiar with her blog, you must check it out.
 Literally, Jessica has never shared a recipe that I didn’t want to cook and eat immediately.
-For example: Chili Garlic Beef Stir Fry with Coconut Jasmine Rice.
-Or how about Crispy Kale Grilled Cheese with Fried Eggs.
-See what I mean?
-She’s amazing.

 If the thought of raw Brussels makes you want to run for the hills, I urge you to reconsider.
 The acid in the lemon juice breaks down the raw-ness and the creamy, luscious tahini and addictive garlic totally sends it to the next level.
 Of course eating it on a crispy za’atar crostini doesn’t hurt either.

 Happy Baby Shower, Jessica!
 I’m so excited for you and can’t wait to follow you on the next exciting chapter of your life.
 Thank you, as always, for being such an inspiration and shiny hot pink ball of energy.
 The world needs more of you. xoxo

 Your fork is waiting.